psychemedia/storytelling-notes/fairy_midwife.md

 pp.91-4

-THE FAIRY'S MIDWIFE. `[Mrs. Bray, The Borders of the Tamar and the Tavy, voL i. p.
+THE FAIRY'S MIDWIFE. `[Mrs. Bray, The Borders of the Tamar and the Tavy, vol i. p.
 174.]`

 Once upon a time there was, in this celebrated town, a Dame Somebody.
 I do not know her name.
 All I with truth can say is that she was old, and nothing the worse for that; for age is, or ought to be, held in honour as the source of wisdom and experience.
 Now this good old woman lived not in vain, for she had passed her days in the useful capacity of a nurse; and as she approached the term of going out of the world herself, she was still useful in her generation by helping others into it — she was in fact the *Sage-femme* of the village.